Have you been failing your way through baking bread? Here are our top 10 bread baking tips for the unsuccessful baker.

 10. Study up!

 The more you read, the better you’ll get at baking bread.
 If you’ve tried and failed with baking bread, you need this book.
-Artisan Bread in Five Minutes a Day totally saved me when I was on the verge of giving up trying to bake bread.
-This fool-proof book is chock full of bread baking tips, and has several master recipes that can be altered slightly to make dozens of different kinds of bread.
+Bread Baking for Beginners totally saved me when I was on the verge of giving up trying to bake bread.
+This foolproof book is chock full of bread baking tips, and over thirty easy recipes for different breads.

-There is very little kneading involved and the bread comes out perfect every time.
+The bread recipes from this book come out perfect every time.
 If you’re still struggling with baking bread, I can’t recommend this book highly enough!
-Check out the Artisan Bread in Five Minutes a Day website to learn more about this fantastic book!